 Smaller practices may encounter initial setup costs ranging from $100,000 to $300,000, with annual costs between $50,000 and $150,000.

 How Epic is used depends on the unique needs of each practice.
-Its pricing is influenced by several factors, including:
+Practices comparing different budget models should also consider Epic alternatives that offer varied pricing or feature options.
+However, Epic’s own pricing is shaped by several variables, including:

 Type And Size Of Healthcare OrganizationLarger organizations typically incur higher costs due to the need for more comprehensive solutions and support. | Licensing Fees Vs. Subscription ModelsCosts can vary depending on whether the organization opts for a one-time licensing fee or a subscription-based model. | Implementation And Customization CostsTailoring the system to specific organizational needs can add to the overall expense. |